bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 # Open Issues

+All open issues have been closed.

+Closed Issues:

+1. HMAC spec adds other parameters to neighbor table.
+Check these to see if any need to be readable or writable. / None were identified.

+1. Actions to add and delete HMAC and DTLS credentials, and parameters that allow credential to be identified without allowing access to private credential info.
+Will have separate sub-tables for HMAC and DTLS credentials. / Instead, there is a normative statement that the parameter values must never be supplied when read.

+1. Consider the following statistics: under interface object: sent multicast Hello, sent updates, received Babel messages; under neighbor object: sent unicast Hello, sent updates, sent IHU, received Hello, received updates, received IHUs.
+Would also need to enable/disable stats and clear stats.

 1. Message log (optional to implement) is still in.
 Support for the libpcap file format is "SHOULD".
-I'd like it t obe "MUST", but there were suggestions that this might not pass muster with IETF, since IETF couldn't guarantee that Wireshark would never change the libpcap format.
-I'm not willing to copy libpcap into this draft, or use a different format, or leave the format wide open (no mention of format).
-If "SHOULD (or "MUST") for libpcap isn't ok, then I'll just remove the message log completely.

-1. Consider the following statistics: under interface object: sent multicast Hello, sent updates, received Babel messages; under neighbor object: sent unicast Hello, sent updates, sent IHU, received Hello, received updates, received IHUs.
-Would also need to enable/disable stats and clear stats.

-1. Security section needs further review

-1. Actions to add and delete HMAC and DTLS credentials, and parameters that allow credential to be identified without allowing access to private credential info.
-Will have separate sub-tables for HMAC and DTLS credentials.

-1. HMAC spec adds other parameters to neighbor table.
-Check these to see if any need to be readable or writable.

-Closed Issues:

-1. Single security table with (optional) reference to interfaces that security mechanism applies to.
+1. Single security table with (optional) reference to interfaces that security mechanism applies to. / This actually became separate objects for DTLS and HMAC.

 1. Should ABNF be normative in IANA Considerations section?
 Decision was to leave it as is.